 Note: In this post I reflect on my own experience with body image distress during my eating disorder recovery journey which included necessary weight gain.
-I want to acknowledge that the severity of an eating disorder is not related to being at a low weight or with any body weight or shape at all.
+I want to acknowledge that the severity of an eating disorder is not related to being at a low weight or with any body weight or shape at all, and that distress from weight gain and a changing body can happen for anyone, regardless of your objective or subjective size.
 I want to acknowledge that I do experience thin privilege (as well as other privileges) in this culture and that I do not and did not have to face oppression from our culture due to my recovered body’s size.
 I feel so much compassion for those who do, and dream and work for a culture where one's weight, size and health are viewed as neutral to who we are.

 Eating disorder recovery may be one of the most courageous and transformative experiences you’ll ever go through.

 Recovery requires working through so many intense fears and challenges, and body image fears and distress can feel like some of the most difficult.

 Part of you may truly want to give up your food rules and the constant thoughts and anxiety about food and your body.
 However, fears of how your body will change and of how you will feel when it does might feel like a huge barrier to making the changes part of you wants to be able to make.